-Provisions in the Treaties and EU Regulations (distinct from EU Directives which are indirectly applicable and implemented into UK law) currently take effect in the UK by virtue of the ECA.
-This EU law is directly applicable, meaning that it has effect and is in force through the ECA without further re-enactment, therefore we recognise the aim to transpose directly applicable regulations and treaty provisions in terms of paragraphs 2.4 and 2.11 of the legislating for the United Kingdom's Withdrawal from the European Union White Paper (the White Paper).
-The Government should be clear about how it will deal with directly applicable EU laws which may not be able to be transposed (because they contain rights which require some form of reciprocity with EU Member States as recognised in R (on the application of Miller and Dos Santos) v the Secretary of State for Exiting the European Union [2017] UKSC 5) in order to properly implement the withdrawal from the EU by Brexit day.
+Provisions in the Treaties and EU Regulations currently take effect in the UK by virtue of the ECA.
+This EU law is directly applicable, meaning that it has effect and is in force through the ECA without further enactment, therefore we recognise the aim to transpose directly applicable regulations and treaty provisions in terms of paragraphs 2.4 and 2.11.
+The Government should be clear about how it will deal with directly applicable EU laws which may not be able to be transposed (because they contain rights which require some form of reciprocity with EU Member States as recognised in R (on the application of Miller and Dos Santos) v the Secretary of State for Exiting the European Union [2017] UKSC5) in order to properly implement the withdrawal from the EU by Brexit day.

-The time constraints and the significant amount of material in the Acts of Parliament and statutory instruments will make the transposition target exacting, especially taking into account prelegislative consultation, drafting, debate and the preparation of ancillary documents.
+Paragraph 2.6 gives an indication of the amount of EU law which currently forms part of UK law.
+The time constraints and the significant amount of material in the Acts of Parliament and statutory instruments will make the transposition target exacting, especially taking into account pre-legislative consultation, drafting, debate and the preparation of ancillary documents.
 A recent House of Commons Library paper found that there are around 19,000 EU legislative acts in force, including nearly 900 Directives.
 Another found around 7,900 UK statutory instruments implementing EU law - which does not include the work of the devolved legislatures.
 In addition, they found 186 Acts passed between 1980 and 2009 with some degree of EU influence.
 We note that the Great Repeal bill White Paper estimates that the necessary changes "will require between 800 and 1000 statutory instruments (para 3.19)".
 This seems conservative in the circumstances unless these instruments will be very substantial documents.

-Court of Justice of the European Union (CJEU) and the Repeal bill
+Case law of the Court of Justice of the European Union (CJEU).

 We assume that future decisions of the CJEU on matters of EU law which are the same as EU derived UK law will be highly persuasive but this is a matter for the courts to determine by the issue of practice statements and judgements.
-We recommend that there should be no provision in the ECA Repeal bill which will prevent courts in the UK from considering post Brexit cases decided by the CJEU.
+We recommend that there should be no provision in the Great Repeal bill which will prevent Courts in the UK from considering post Brexit cases decided by the CJEU.

-We note that the White Paper envisages that EU derived law will be interpreted by courts in the UK by reference to the CJEU's case law as it exists on the day of Brexit.
+We note that the Great Repeal bill White Paper envisages that EU derived law will be interpreted by Courts in the UK by reference to the CJEU's case law as it exists on the day of Brexit.

-In terms of paragraph 2.16 of the White Paper the bill will provide that historic CJEU Case Law will be given the same binding status in the Courts as decisions of the UK Supreme Court (this may have to take account of the role of the High Court of Justiciary sitting as a Court of Appeal in relation to Scottish criminal law cases).
+In terms of paragraph 2.16 the bill will provide that historic CJEU Case Law will be given the same binding status in the Courts as decisions of the UK Supreme Court (this may have to take account of the role of the High Court of Justiciary sitting as a Court of Appeal in relation to Scottish criminal law cases).
 This suggests a parallel binding jurisdiction in terms of with EU derived UK law.
 This is a distinct arrangement from the current provision where the UK Supreme Court would be bound by a decision of the CJEU.
 Does the UK Government propose to legislate that the UK Supreme Court (and the High Court of Justiciary) will be able to change existing CJEU binding decisions as at the date of Brexit?